 Where institutions most frequently differ in formulating AUM is regarding which specific investments should be included in the calculation.
-As a general rule, AUM refers only to the values of those funds that it’s directly managing and investing on behalf of its clients.
+As a general rule, AUM refers only to the values of the funds that an institution directly manages on behalf of its clients.
 In its instructions to financial advisors for filling out Form ADV, the Securities and Exchange Commission (SEC) says to only include “the securities portfolios for which you provide continuous and regular supervisory or management services.”

 Some money managers also include client bank accounts and separate mutual fund shares in their calculations, since they advise clients on how much to keep in the bank and how much to put in mutual funds.
 This is sometimes referred to as assets under advisement.